CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/E5T1S33new-0505.png)

-25. The application should load, and you should see the sample project records the flow created.
+25. The application should load, and you should see the sample project record the flow created.
 Select the **+ New** to create a new project.

     ![](images/E5T1S34new-0505.png)